Pixplicity/EasyPrefs/README.md

 EasyPreferences
 ===============

-A small library containing a wrapper/helper for the shared preferences of android.
+A small library containing a wrapper/helper for the shared preferences of Android.

-With this library you can initialize the shared preference inside the oncreate of the Application class of your app.
+With this library you can initialize the shared preference inside the onCreate of the Application class of your app.

 ```Java
 public class PrefsApplication extends Application {